 Have you ever wondered why some people seem to remain calm in the face of disaster while others appear to come undone?
 People that can keep their cool have what psychologists call resilience, or an ability to cope with problems.
 Resilient people can utilize their skills and strengths to cope and recover from problems and challenges.
 Resilience is the skill of noticing our own thoughts, unhooking from the non-constructive ones, and rebalancing quickly.
 This skill can be nurtured and trained.
 Here are three effective strategies:

 It is important to acknowledge that a lot of anxious thoughts and emotions will show up during this time, and to accept them, rather than trying to escape them.
 The same goes for sadness stemming from the loss of our regular ways of living or worry about lack of supplies.
 Research has shown that avoidance of such emotions will only make them stronger and longer lasting.
 Notice negative emotions, thoughts and physical sensations as they come up, investigate them with curiosity, describe them without judgment and then let them go.

 Instead of fighting our emotions, we can invest our energy in creating the best possible life, given the circumstances.

 When you want to calm the mind all you need to do is keep the focus on something, can be a picture, an object, a dream, versus what is happening around you and continue to breath and relax into that.
 Accept and let go of all thoughts that come to you, without paying attention to them or judging them.
 Just let them pass by.
 This calm and present state is crucial as it reduces levels of stress.
 When we practice bringing ourselves back to the present moment, we deepen our capacity to cope and adapt to all sorts of crises, whether global or personal.

 Start new routines

-Want to contribute with useful comments on how to build resilience during Coronavirus isolation times?
+How do you keep up and build resilience during Coronavirus restrictive period?
+Want to contribute with useful comments on how to build resilience during Coronavirus quarantine or isolation times?
 Just post it below.